Code2Riches/MongoBlogger/Notes.md

     author: "Batman",
     categories: ["superhero", "action", "thriller"]
 }
-const postId = "632c9945ab79c920448aa70b" // This variable should be the uuid of the blog post you created before using createPost
+const postId = "" // This variable should be the uuid of the blog post you created before using createPost

-// Uncomment the following line when you're ready to run updatePost updatePost(postId, updatedPost)
+// Uncomment the following line when you're ready to run updatePost
+// updatePost(postId, updatedPost)

 /*
 Requirements:
-    - Add code in updatePost so that Mongo will find the post created using createPost and update it to the new data in updatedPost.
+    - Add code in updatePost so that Mongo will find the post created before using createPost and update it to the new data in updatedPost.
     Note: You will need to change the postId variable to be the UUID given to the blog post you created before using createPost().
         This value can be hardcoded in the postId variable, E.G. const postId = "fb1b7a41-ca45-47b5-84f7-64f27b38249b".